leogallego/ansible-role-redhat_satellite6_organizations/README.md

-# Role Name
+# Ansible role for Satellite 6 Organizations

 Ansible role for configuring everything about the Organizations in Satellite 6.

-Including but not neccisarly limited to:
+Including but not necessarily limited to:
 * Create Organization(s)
 * Upload Manfiest
 * Create Lifecycle Environment Paths